Biosecurity: health protection and sanitation strategies for cattle

 Infected animals often shed infectious agents in their feces, urine and other bodily fluids.
 The agents may contaminate feed, water and housing.
 To reduce the risk of spreading disease by manure:

-- plan and install manure systems to prevent environmental contamination and comply with the Minimum Distance Separation II formula
+- plan and install manure transfer and storage systems to prevent environmental contamination and comply with the Minimum Distance Separation (MDS) formulae

 - compost or store manure under conditions that destroy most disease-producing bacteria

 - remove manure frequently from barns, yards and holding areas to prevent completion of life cycles by parasites and flies

 - control the fly population by removing manure, using traps, baits or flypaper, using insecticides, using biological predators (wasps) or combinations of control measures

 - store manure so it is inaccessible to cattle

 - protect young stock from exposure to manure piles